Power Plant and District Cooling Facility Tours

 - The name of the facility you would like to tour

-- The tour date and time you are requesting
+- The tour date and time you prefer

 Austin Energy evaluates individual tour requests on a case-by-case basis.

-- Group size must consist of a minimum 5, maximum 25 people.
+- Group size must consist of a minimum of 5 people, and a maximum of 25.

 - School grade level must be grade 4 or higher.